Emmi (Australian singer)

 Emily Joy Green, known by her stage name Emmi, is a British-Australian singer and songwriter.

 Early life

 Emily Green was born in Torquay, Devon, England, the middle child of an older brother and a younger sister.
-The daughter of a pilot, she travelled extensively as a very young child, living in far flung places such as Papua New Guinea, Christmas Island, Kiribati, St. Helena, Vanuatu and Alice Springs.
-Moving school nine times before settling in Perth, Australia, Emmi got used to feeling like the outsider and began to focus on her love of dancing, and left home at the age of 16 to study dance full-time in Sydney.
+She grew up in Papua New Guinea for her father’s job as a pilot.
+Moving to Perth, Australia, Emmi got used to feeling like the outsider and began to focus on her love of dancing, and later left to dance full-time in Sydney.

 Career

 Green began her musical career after being signed to a music publisher in Australia, writing songs for Neil Davidge of Massive Attack and Little Nikki.

 Green's debut single "My Kinda Swag" premiered on The Guardian in May 2015, who described it as "delicate torch song... [with a] metronomic electronic pulse." as well as a "cracking debut" and the "highlight of 2015 so far".
 Tobi Oke of Complex also described 'My Kinda Swag' as a "stunning debut single".
 In July 2015, Emmi's second single "Sleep on It" was premiered by The 405.

 American singer Taylor Swift included Emmi's single "Sleep on It" in her handwritten playlist 'New Songs That Will Make Your Life More Awesome', alongside Alessia Cara, Hailee Steinfeld and MIA.
 BuzzFeed's Kyle Davis later named "Sleep on It" as one of "The 30 Most Criminally Underrated Pop Songs of 2015".

 In October 2015, Emmi released third single "60 Minutes", on Billboard.

 "My Kinda Swag" was selected by BBC Radio 1 as their BBC Introducing Track of The Week for 25 January 2016.

 Emmi's voice also features on two 2015 dance singles – "Our Youth" by Sonny Alven and "Blind" by Feder.

 "Blind" remained in the official French charts for 26 weeks, peaking at number 5.
 "Our Youth" featured in the Norwegian charts for seven weeks, peaking at number 11 and featured in a Pepsi Max commercial, 'Dancing in the Rain'.
 "Our Youth" has been nominated for a Spellemannprisen (often referred to as the Norwegian Grammy Awards).

 In May 2016, Emmi performed at festivals including The Great Escape Festival and BBC Radio 1's Big Weekend, before premiering her fourth single "You Said You Loved Me" through Clash Magazine.